GypsyCrusader: Far-right activity

-"That is why I became so fucking radical.
-That is why I want these fucking niggas, and these fucking Jews, and these fucking communists to face the fucking wall,” he exclaimed in a post on BitChute in October 2018.
-“Who was gonna stand up for me?
-There was no one.
-There are people who will take it all away from you."

-As for Miller in 2018, the enemy initially consisted of specific people — members of Antifa and Black Lives Matter — who attacked him.
-It later expanded to include all blacks, Jews, and homosexuals.

-He often expresses his hatred towards racial minorities, fat people, women, and heavily opposes immigration.
-Miller also calls for a "race war" and is a conspiracy theorist who supports the "Day of the Rope", a white supremacist slogan that references William Luther Pierce's book The Turner Diaries (1978).
+He often expresses his hatred towards racial minorities, fat people, and heavily opposes immigration.
+Miller also calls for a "race war" and is a conspiracy theorist who supports the "Day of the Rope", a white supremacist slogan that references William Luther Pierce's 1978 book The Turner Diaries.
 In the novel, white supremacists take control of California and engage in mass lynchings of anyone perceived as a "race traitor"; these include journalists, politicians, and white people in interracial relationships.
-The day on which these murders are committed in the novel is referred to as the "Day of the Rope" which many neo-Nazis including Miller believe will one day become reality.
+The day on which these murders are committed in the novel is referred to as the "Day of the Rope", which many neo-Nazis including Miller believe will one day become reality.

 Opinion on minorities

 Miller has shown hostility towards Jews, black people, LGBTQ people, and has frequently denied the Holocaust.
 He has expressed a desire to "gas them" and claims he is "building an army" online with the intent of carrying out his violent ideas.
-In several videos that he published online, he can be seen posing next to Nazi flags and wearing plate carriers brandishing swastikas in form of velcro patches.
+In several videos that he published online, he can be seen posing next to Nazi flags and wearing plate carriers brandishing swastikas in form of Velcro patches.

 An open white supremacist, Miller is widely known for his hatred of black people.
 Due to his belief that they should be "sent back to Africa", he has been described as being a white nationalist.
 He has also used the phrase "only white lives matter" and has antagonized multiple Black Lives Matter protesters at several different protests.

 George Floyd protests

 In 2020, Miller stated that nobody has a right to protest the murder of George Floyd.
-He was also connected to the boogaloo movement and allegedly wore a Boogaloo mask during a protest on May 31, 2020.
+He was also connected to the boogaloo movement and allegedly wore a boogaloo mask during a protest on May 31, 2020.

 Miller attended a Trump rally and told a black woman with a sign that said "Black Lives Matter" that "only white lives matter" and "Heil Hitler" before calling another black woman a "chimp".
 Later that day, Miller drove by a Black Lives Matter rally in East Brunswick, New Jersey, and yelled "Nigger lives don't matter" several times at protesters.

 In 2021, Miller and an unidentified man recorded themselves threatening a black man.
 Miller told the man to "Get the fuck out of here" and said that he and his friend will "kick [his] ass".
 He also referred to the man as a "nigger" multiple times and told the man he was in the "wrong neighborhood".